-Programme Tutor & Research Associate at the Entrepreneurship Centre
+Programme Tutor & Research Associate

 Monique’s research includes the study of entrepreneurial teams, entrepreneurship education, entrepreneurship and gender; and the use of sociological approaches to broaden our understanding of entrepreneurial activity.
 Monique leads the EVER project which is a longitudinal qualitative study of the teams within Accelerator Cambridge.
 This project aims to understand the strategic decision-making of early ventures and how teams pivot over time.
 She is also currently working on a project exploring the impact of gender on entrepreneurship in the gaming industry.